divyanshuxpandey/mMARS-multi_Modal_AI_research_software/README.md

 mMARS (multi-Modal AI Research System) is an innovative platform designed to revolutionize information access by seamlessly integrating various artificial intelligence technologies.
 Developed by Sahil Bhoite, this project aims to provide users with comprehensive capabilities for extracting, analyzing, and interpreting data from a wide range of file formats.

 ## Key Features
-- **Intelligent File Extraction:** M.A.R.S employs advanced AI algorithms to extract key information from diverse file types, including PDFs, audio files, images, code snippets, and more.
+- **Intelligent File Extraction:** mMARS employs advanced AI algorithms to extract key information from diverse file types, including PDFs, audio files, images, code snippets, and more.
-- **User-Friendly Interface:** With its intuitive interface, M.A.R.S ensures a seamless user experience, allowing individuals to navigate through files, analyze content, and perform tasks with ease.
+- **User-Friendly Interface:** With its intuitive interface, mMARS ensures a seamless user experience, allowing individuals to navigate through files, analyze content, and perform tasks with ease.
-- **Versatile Functionality:** From querying file contents and conducting data analysis to generating commands and creating presentations, M.A.R.S offers a myriad of functionalities to meet the diverse needs of its users.
+- **Versatile Functionality:** From querying file contents and conducting data analysis to generating commands and creating presentations, mMARS offers a myriad of functionalities to meet the diverse needs of its users.
-- **Cutting-Edge AI Technologies:** Powered by state-of-the-art AI technologies, including natural language processing (NLP), optical character recognition (OCR), and speech recognition, M.A.R.S delivers accurate results and enhances productivity.
+- **Cutting-Edge AI Technologies:** Powered by state-of-the-art AI technologies, including natural language processing (NLP), optical character recognition (OCR), and speech recognition, mMARS delivers accurate results and enhances productivity.
-- **Streamlined File Management:** By simplifying file management processes and optimizing workflows, M.A.R.S enables users to streamline their tasks and focus on driving innovation and growth.
+- **Streamlined File Management:** By simplifying file management processes and optimizing workflows, mMARS enables users to streamline their tasks and focus on driving innovation and growth.

 ## File Type Support
 1. PDF